wley3337/react-practice/README.md

 * Create an app that allows a user to write their thoughts in an input field and add them to our app. `Tempus fuget` and our app will not persist on refresh.
 You may find this a little annoying when testing testing passing props from component to component so feel free to add some initial state.

+* You might find the docs on [Hooks](https://reactjs.org/docs/hooks-reference.html#usestate) helpful.

 This is what the structure will look like:

 ![React Practice Example](./public/react-practice-structure.png)